alinan1/ai-human-detector/README.md

 3. database storage
 4. visualization
 5. model training + custom feature where users can input their own text into the command-line and will predict whether it is human-written or AI-generated**
 ---
+## ZIP FILE ERROR
+when accesing the code on codebench the zipfile is not openable unless downloaded therefore we recommned EITHER
+1. Download zip and open using Vscode or other platform OR
+2. Cloning the Github Repo

+---
 ## YOUTUBE VIDEO LINK